 - Shrug your shoulders and roll your neck

 - As you exhale, say the word peace out loud or to yourself

 - Continue to do this for five to ten minutes

-- When your thoughts begin to wander off into space just simply bring your mind back to the pattern
+- When your thoughts begin to wander off into space, just bring your mind back to the pattern

-These treatments are able to help restore the heart rate and pulse back to its normal pattern.
-Surgery and medication are also options to consider when treating pulse deficit.
-The most important thing you can do for your health is attending all yearly checkups because it is always better to find out things in the early stages.
+These treatments are able to help restore the heart rate and pulse back to its regular pattern.
+Surgery and medication are also options to consider when treating the thing that causes pulse deficit.
+The most important thing you can do for your health is to attend all yearly checkups because it is always better to find out things in the early stages.

-If you have any questions about what causes pulse deficit you can contact us through our website.
-We would be happy to assist you in anything regarding what causes pulse deficit and helping your schedule an appointment.
+Our team is ready to serve you with resources and treatments.
+If you have any questions about what causes pulse deficit, you can contact us through our website.
+We would be happy to assist you with anything regarding what causes pulse deficit and help your schedule an appointment.